 FINRA arbitrators—neutral, qualified individuals who are essential in maintaining a fair, impartial and efficient system of arbitration—serve as decision makers, weighing the facts of each case presented.
 Arbitrators hear all sides of the dispute, study the evidence and then render a final and binding decision.

 Unless waived by FINRA at its discretion, arbitrator applicants must have a minimum of five years of paid work experience—inside or outside of the securities industry—and at least two years of college-level credits.
-We recruit arbitrators to help resolve disputes, from diverse backgrounds including:
+We recruit arbitrators to help resolve disputes, from diverse industries including:

 - Real Estate; and